deeprest/sagaGitlabMirror/MegaManRetroAnalysis.md

 Akira Kitamura
 Takashi Nishiyama
 ## Story
-Dr Light and Wily based on Santa Clause and Einstein Rock and Roll are like children to Dr Light, but in Japanese culture hard work is a virtue.
+Dr Light and Wily are visually based on Santa Clause and Einstein.
+Rock and Roll are like children to Dr Light and and work as servants, but in Japanese culture hard work is a virtue.
 Wily is jealous of Light and modifies the Robot Masters.
 Absorb Robot Master powers via their 'cores'.
 Mega Man is based on Astro Man, based on pinocchio.